-As per section 2.1.2, the initial offer to connect provided will be an estimate of the costs to connect, not a firm offer.

-The final amount owing from the Customer will be based on actual costs incurred.

-Niagara Peninsula Energy will calculate the first estimate and the final payment at no expense to the Customer.
+- 3.1 As per section 2.1.1, the Offer to Connect where no expansion is required will be a firm offer. - 3.2 As per section 2.1.2, where an expansion is required, the Offer to Connect provided will be an estimate of the costs to connect, not a firm offer.
+The final amount owing from the Customer will be based on actual costs incurred. - 3.3 Niagara Peninsula Energy will calculate the first estimate and issue the first Offer to Connect at no expense to the Customer.